Ihsan-Abdul/Penetration-Test-Report/README.md

 ##  Objectives
 The goal of this project was to:
-Discover and exploit vulnerabilities across a mixed-OS environment Escalate privileges and access sensitive data
+Discover and exploit vulnerabilities across a mixed-OS environment.
+Escalate privileges and access sensitive data.
-Document technical findings and provide remediation recommendations Simulate real-world ethical hacking under PTES and MITRE ATT&CK frameworks
+Document technical findings and provide remediation recommendations.
+Simulate real-world ethical hacking under PTES and MITRE ATT&CK frameworks.

 ## Tools Used
 - **Reconnaissance**: Nmap, Domain Dossier, crt.sh